-Transcript requests must be made via the online portal: www.getmytranscript.com or in writing.
+Transcript requests must be made via the online portal: www.getmytranscript.com through the "Order-Track-Verify" tab or in writing.
 Telephone calls and e-mail requests cannot be accepted.
 A transcript release form is available from the Student Records Office, from the Emmanuel website or a simple letter signed by the student stating where they wish the transcript to be sent is acceptable.
-Written requests should be mailed via the US Postal Service or may be faxed to the Student Records Office at 706-245-2893.
+Written requests should be mailed via the US Postal Service.
 A fee will be assessed for all transcripts requested.